JacksonCampolattaro/jacksoncampolattaro.github.io/content/_index.md

 ### {{< split "TU Delft" "*Fall 2021--Spring 2023*" >}}

-Research-oriented Master's student in Computer Engineering, with a focus on software and software/hardware codesign.
+Research-oriented masters in Computer Engineering, with a focus on software and software/hardware codesign.

 ### {{< split "Virginia Tech" "*Fall 2018--Spring 2021*" >}}